 EDUCATION and/or EXPERIENCE:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this job, the employee will frequently be required lift loads up to 50-pounds and occasionally lift or assist with lifting loads/weight in excess of 50-pounds; use hands and fingers, handle, or feel objects, tools, or controls; reach with hands and arms; and talk or hear.
-The employee is required to stand; walk; climb or balance; stoop, kneel, crouch, or crawl.
-Frequent use of ladders or scaffolds with likely use of personal fall arrest systems is required.
+While performing the duties of this job, the employee is required to review the work of Foreman/ technician, installers, and Apprentices.
+While not regularly subjected to the same day to day demands as subordinates, the Superintendent is still required to be able to perform, assist, train field employees where needed, lift; use hands to finger, handle, or feel objects, tools, or controls; reach with hands and arms; and talk or hear.
+The Superintendent is required to stand; walk; climb or balance; stoop, kneel, crouch, or crawl.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

 Fire & Life Safety America (FLSA) is a premier life safety contractor with offices along the east coast and in Texas.
 FLSA encourages initiative, independence, diversity and personal career growth with sensitivity towards quality of life issues.
 We offer a comprehensive benefits package including competitive salary, medical and dental coverage, vacation, life insurance, short and long term disability insurance; flexible spending plan, 401(k) Retirement Savings Plan.